≡ Menu

 Try to highlight all the relevant keywords and key phrases used in the job description to match your personal skills and strengths.
 When you integrate these keywords into your resume, you are essentially mirroring the teaching job posting or the specific teaching position you want using the right terminology in your resume.

-We often say to ourselves, a particular position fits us perfectly, and yet we fail to communicate it effectively in our resume.
-Simply using the mirroring technique, job hunting becomes easier because we can use proper keywords.
-The core competencies and qualifications potential principals are looking for in a new teacher.
+We often say to ourselves that a particular position fits us perfectly, yet we fail to communicate it effectively in our resume.
+The mirroring technique makes job hunting easier because we can use proper keywords.
+Potential principals seek these core competencies and qualifications in a new teacher.

 Tweaking Keywords

-Tweaking the keywords to align or mirror the position you want is a significant step when writing your resume.
-The content in your documents will serve as a determining factor in your job hunting progress.
+Tweaking the keywords to align with or mirror your desired position is a significant step when writing your resume.
+The content of your documents will be a determining factor in your job-hunting progress.

-It helps the applicant tracking systems (ATS) understand if you have the experience and knowledge of teaching and are qualified for the available position.
-Fine-tuning the right keywords will allow you to mirror back to potential school principals’ needs and show them you have what they are looking for and meet the employment requirements.
+It helps the applicant tracking systems (ATS) understand whether you have the experience and knowledge of teaching and are qualified for the available position.
+Fine-tuning the right keywords will allow you to reflect potential school principals’ needs, show them you have what they are looking for, and meet the employment requirements.

-More often than not, the first person to handle your resume is either the office staff or school district personnel.
-If you properly mirror the right keywords in your resume, you will get a better chance of getting it passed on to the hiring authorities.
+The first person to handle your resume is often the office staff or school district personnel.
+If you properly mirror the keywords in your resume, you will get a better chance of passing it on to the hiring authorities.

-And with the increasing use of technology in the job market, school districts use scanning software to help them sort through hundreds of resumes.
-The scanning software looks for certain keywords and keeps the resumes that have them while tossing the others.
+With technology’s increasing use in the job market, school districts use scanning software to help them sort through hundreds of resumes.
+The software looks for certain keywords and keeps the resumes with them while tossing the others.

 With the right teacher keywords in your resume, you can increase your chances of getting ahead of your competitors and getting noticed by school principals.